Design in Public Benefit Breakfast

 This year’s Breakfast program will include the following:

-· An impassioned keynote from Rico Quirindongo, Deputy Director at Office of Planning and Community Development at City of Seattle
+· An impassioned keynote from Rico Quirindongo, Interim Director at Office of Planning and Community Development at City of Seattle

 Rico Quirindongo, AIA, has been working for 26 years to revitalize and reimagine Seattle’s historic landmarks and neighborhoods.
 He is Interim Director of the City of Seattle Office of Planning and Community Development.
 Rico believes that through proactive design, vision, and multi-agency collaboration, opportunities for social change can be realized through community-invested civic projects.
 Rico works with organizations to positively influence communities through design and is committed to the betterment of his hometown, Seattle, through public engagement, design, and civic service.
 Rico is a recognized expert on civic projects and city-convened taskforces to create and execute processes for inclusive and authentic engagement.
 Rico was chair of the Pike Place Market Preservation and Development Authority Council, was a Downtown Seattle Association board member, and was AIA Seattle President in 2012-13.
 Rico was recognized by AIA as a Citizen Architect in 2020 and is a Northwest and Pacific Regional Representative on the AIA Strategic Council.

 · Mc’d by Sheryl Cababa, VP of Strategy at Substantial